A former crime-buster, counter-insurgency/terrorism and spy-catcher veteran invented the account planning role in ad agencies in 1965 in Australia.

 David Brent saw successful military and counter-insurgency action with strong emphasis on highly effective combat and counter-espionage intelligence.
-His experiences, both military and later commercial, lead him to the unshakable belief in a new and vital role in the ad agency - the marketer / researcher / planner / strategist.
+His experiences, both military and later commercial, led him to the unshakable belief in a new and vital role in the ad agency - the marketer / researcher / planner / strategist.

-David Brent observes,
+David Brent says,

 Analogies are sometimes useful in helping to clarify the reasoning for new ideas.
 Perhaps the following will help to explain how things occurred in my mind through various life and career experiences and how these influenced me to come to the conclusion that a specialist planning function in an ad agency would work well.